 It’s obvious, isn’t it?
 Leg Power Drives Fitness.

 If you can turn your legs into pile-driving machines, you can use them to force your lungs and heart to get better.
-Your legs will be working easily, effortlessly, while your heart and lungs get a nice, improving workout.
-You’ll be doing less work, while getting more progress for your buck.
+Your legs will be working easily, effortlessly, while your heart and lungs get a nice improving workout.
+You’ll be doing less work and getting more progress for your buck.

 It’s a wonderful discovery.
 And the best part is, training your legs is fun.